Dechrissen/website/blog/pokemon-solus-rgb.md

 	end_grass_wildmons
 ```

 The total number of slots, if you take into account the conditional statements which vary depending on whether it's being used for Red version or Blue version, is ten.
 In my romhack, I've made changes to accommodate 12 encounter slots per map.
 This gives me enough wiggle room to do the "merging" I was referring to.
 Now, take a look at the snippet below.
 This is taken from Route 4's file in my romhack.
 It merges the version exclusives (in this case, Ekans and Sandshrew), and it increases the total number of encounter slots to twelve.
+It's also important to note that the order of the Pokémon in these files matters.
+Specifically, the positions in the list dictate the encounter rate for whichever Pokémon is in that slot (totaling 100%).
+So, I refactored these lists in such a way that retains the original distrubution for each Pokémon/level combination, only making _minor_ adjustments to the existing scheme if I needed to merge some version-exclusives between Red and Blue.

 ```
 Route4WildMons: